zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - Preserved verified calibration points for future reference

 ## Next Steps
-1. User tests the v2.2.1 script with enhanced logging
+1. User tests the v2.3.0 script with corrected calibration
-2. Check if logs now appear for values below -22 dBFS
+2. Verify that 0.600 now shows -24.4 dBFS (matching Ableton)
-3. Verify meter values are being sent by AbletonOSC for very low signals
+3. Confirm AbletonOSC limitation for values below ~-24.4 dBFS
-4. If still no logs, may need to check if AbletonOSC stops sending updates below certain threshold
+4. Consider documenting this limitation in the calibration rules
-5. Consider adding DEBUG mode for even more verbose logging
+5. If working correctly, prepare for PR merge